-I know some agencies say to foster carers that older vulnerable children and teenagers might have ‘challenging behaviour’; thus, this bias will make it difficult to place older children in foster homes.
+Some agencies say to foster carers that older vulnerable children and teenagers might have ‘challenging behaviour’; thus, this bias makes it harder to place older children in foster homes.

-I once read that children who have suffered child abuse are the highest reason for them becoming abusers themselves.
-I’m afraid I have to disagree with this theory; if anything, these children have a valuable empathy for children; their life experiences can’t be found on Social Media or read from a book.
+I once read that abused children are often likely to become abusers themselves.
+I’m afraid I disagree with this theory; if anything, these children have a valuable empathy for children; their life experiences can’t be found on Social Media or read from a book.

-Verve; recruiting foster carers to support abused children.
+Verve; recruiting foster carers for Not for Profits.